Static impurity in a mesoscopic system of SU($N$) fermionic matter-waves

-In the limit of strong interactions, as $U/\lambda\gg 1$, the impact of the impurity is drastically reduced.
-Nonetheless, we find that the current is strongly suppressed.
-Such an effect primarily originates from the fractionalization whose rate is enhanced with $N$~\cite{chetcuti2022persistent}.
-Correspondingly, the persistent current displays a perfect saw-tooth shape with a reduced periodicity of $1/N_{p}$ exhibiting negligible signs of smearing.
-Naturally, this result is to be expected since in the absence of a barrier $I_{\rm max}$ decays, eventually saturating to a constant value found through Bethe Ansatz, as a consequence of the fractionalization~\cite{chetcuti2022persistent}.
-Such behaviour is also present for repulsive bosons where this phenomenon emerges solely from to the interplay between interactions and phase fluctuations~\cite{cominotti2014optimal}.

-Besides capturing the screening effect, a flux-dependent density emerges when an impurity is present providing insight into matter-wave flow.
-Specifically, in Fig.~\ref{fig:gap}\textbf{(b)} the density profile reflects the reduced periodicity of the energy and current landscape.
-As the circulating current increases (decreases), the barrier's effectiveness is enhanced (reduced) to counterbalance the particle flow.
-Accordingly, the density minimum is found to be encapsulating the current's periodic nature with $\phi$.
-Consequently, the measurement of the particles' density could be used to monitor fractionalization as an alternative method to the interference dynamics~\cite{chetcuti2023interference}.

-{\textit{Analysis of the spectral gap --}} The presence of an impurity in a single-component quantum system, including bosons with repulsive or attractive interactions, is known to split \textit{all} the degeneracies in $E_{0}(\phi)$ to open a spectral gap $\Delta$ ~\cite{aghamalyan2015coherent,cominotti2014optimal,polo2022quantum,polo2024persistent}.
+{\textit{SU($N$) dependent spectral gaps formation --}} The presence of an impurity in a single-component quantum system, including bosons with repulsive or attractive interactions, is known to split \textit{all} the degeneracies in $E_{0}(\phi)$ opening a spectral gap $\Delta$ ~\cite{aghamalyan2015coherent,cominotti2014optimal,polo2022quantum,polo2024persistent}.
 At these avoided crossings, a coherent superposition of different angular momentum states is created.
 Consequently, the persistent current's saw-tooth shape starts to smoothen out at weak barriers, eventually becoming a sinusoid as $\lambda$ gets large enough.